CLI Authentication

 Configuration Precedence

-1. Command flags - --site, --api override everything
+1. Command flags - --site, --org, and --api override defaults

 Token Types